GE-Bio/FLINO/README.md

 #### Running the Run_FLINO_Evaluator.R script.

 This first example may require one to two minutes of computational time to complete.
 First set the analysisRun parameterby typing the following into the R console.
 This is providing the file name of the evaluation run input.
 The evaluation run input files are stored within the **\FLINO-main\eRuns** directory.
-After setting the analysisRun, then simply run the Run_FLINO_Evaluator.R script:
+After setting the analysisRun parameter then run the Run_FLINO_Evaluator.R script using the source command:

 > analysisRun = "eRuns_Grid256_Q75NZ_14VS.txt"

 > source("Rcode/Run_FLINO_Evaluator.R")

-Upon completion of the script the output will be saved in a results directory as: **\FLINO-main\Results\results_eRuns_Grid256_Q75NZ_14VS.txt**
+Upon completion of the script the output will be saved in a results directory as: **\FLINO-main\Results\results_eRuns_Grid256_Q75NZ_14VS.txt**.
+The output is a tab delimited text file.
+The first row contains the column names and the subsequent rows contain the output values for each evaluation.
+This example, includes only one evaluation.

-Describe the output

 ##### This next example may require five to seven minutes of computational time to complete.
 > analysisRun = "eRuns_NucleiSCA_Q50NZ_14VS.txt"